Electrical & Electronics Training Paths at UTI

 Frequently Asked Questions

-UTI's Electrical, Electronics and Industrial Technology program focuses on teaching you skills in a hands-on learning environment.
+UTI's electrical and electronics trade school focuses on teaching you skills in a hands-on learning environment.
 Instructors will help you learn how to use the tools and tech you can find out in the industry.

-During the EEIT program at UTI, students have the opportunity to get the American Heart Association's (AHA) certification for CPR and AED use, along with the OSHA 10 certification for workplace safety.
-Students also graduate with National Center for Construction Education and Research (NCCER) credentials.
+During the electrical training at UTI, students have the opportunity to get the American Heart Association's (AHA) certification for CPR and AED use, along with the OSHA 10 certification for workplace safety.
+Students can also graduate with five National Center for Construction Education and Research (NCCER) credentials: Core, Electrical Levels 1 & 2, plus Electronic Systems Technician Levels 3 & 4.
+These certifications show employers you are career-ready.

 Graduates from our electrical program are prepared for entry-level roles in a range of industries, such as residential, commercial, video surveillance, automated manufacturing, energy management and more.130

-Due to the hands-on nature of this type of work, UTI's Electrical, Electronics and Industrial Technology program is completely in-person.
+Due to the hands-on nature of this type of work, UTI's electrical training is completely in-person.
 The goal is to get you trained and comfortable using industry equipment and tools!

 There are many different skills that can help make your experience in our electrical program more positive.
 Having a willingness to learn, problem-solve and exhibit patience are great attributes.
 Attention to detail and a desire to work hands-on are also important!